mobiusml/aana_sdk/docs/reference/storage/index.md

 video_repository = VideoRepository(session)
 ```

-And then use the repository object to interact with the database (for example, save a video):
+And then use the repository object to interact with the database.
+For example, to save a video object to the database (storing media ID, URL, path, title, description, etc.):

 ```python
 from aana.core.models import Video